luniehq/lunie/README.md

 ⚠️ This is still alpha-level software. **DO NOT** enter your Cosmos fundraiser seed into Voyager.

-💻 Voyager runs on macOS 10.9+, Windows 7+, and Debian-based Linux distros.

 <!-- 🎉 Binary releases are [available here](https://github.com/cosmos/voyager/releases).
 After downloading and untar/unzip-ing, navigate to the source directory and click on the `Cosmos Voyager` icon to launch Voyager. -->

 ## Voyager Dependencies